MicrosoftDocs/webview2-winrt-reference/1-0-3415-prerelease/winrt/corewebview2dedicatedworker.md

-This interface represents a dedicated worker in WebView2 and provides methods and properties for interacting with it, such as getting the script uri, posting messages and managing events related to the creation of child workers and the worker????????s termination.
+This interface represents a dedicated worker in WebView2 and provides methods and properties for interacting with it, such as getting the script uri, posting messages and managing events related to the creation of child workers and the workers termination.

 ## Summary